What Is the Leading Cause of PWC Accidents?

 | Distractions | Using phones, listening to loud music, or other non‑riding tasks | Diverts attention from water hazards |

 Each of these behaviors can independently trigger an accident, but they often interact.
-To give you an idea, an inexperienced rider who speeds while intoxicated is far more likely to collide with another vessel or a submerged obstacle.
+Here's one way to look at it: an inexperienced rider who speeds while intoxicated is far more likely to collide with another vessel or a submerged obstacle.

 Speed: The Silent Killer

 Speed is the most direct contributor to PWC accidents.
-At 60 mph, a PWC covers a distance of about 88 feet in just one second.
+Practically speaking, at 60 mph, a PWC covers a distance of about 88 feet in just one second.
+On top of that, if a rider needs to stop abruptly—perhaps to avoid a submerged rock—the craft’s stopping distance can exceed 200 feet.
 A PWC’s high thrust means that once a rider accelerates, the craft can reach dangerous speeds in seconds.
-Because of that, if a rider needs to stop abruptly—perhaps to avoid a submerged rock—the craft’s stopping distance can exceed 200 feet.
 In crowded lakes or rivers, this margin for error is often nonexistent.

 Intoxication: A Compounding Factor

 The Centers for Disease Control and Prevention (CDC) reports that around 30% of PWC accidents involve riders who were under the influence of alcohol or drugs.
-But intoxication reduces a rider’s reaction time by up to 50% and distorts depth perception.
-In a typical scenario, a sober rider might notice a submerged obstacle 30 seconds before impact, whereas an intoxicated rider may only detect it in the final 10 seconds, leaving insufficient time to maneuver That's the part that actually makes a difference..
+Also, intoxication reduces a rider’s reaction time by up to 50% and distorts depth perception.
+In a typical scenario, a sober rider might notice a submerged obstacle 30 seconds before impact, whereas an intoxicated rider may only detect it in the final 10 seconds, leaving insufficient time to maneuver.

 Inexperience: The Learning Curve

 New riders often underestimate the skill required to control a PWC.
-Here's the thing — even a small error—such as turning too sharply—can lead to capsizing.
 According to the National Safety Council, over 40% of PWC accidents involve riders with less than 10 hours of experience.
+Even a small error—such as turning too sharply—can lead to capsizing.
 Training courses that cover basic handling, emergency procedures, and navigation significantly reduce this risk.

 Scientific Explanation: How Improper Behavior Leads to Accidents